minuva/llm-flow-classification/README.md

 The models have been optimized for rapid CPU-based inference using ONNX, enabling efficient performance ⚡.
 Furthermore, this system is designed for deployment on serverless platforms.

+This project functions as the backend supporting the  [flowdetect-plugin](https://github.com/minuva/ph-flowdetect-plugin) designed for use with [PostHog-LLM](https://github.com/postlang/posthog-llm).

 # Install from source
 ```bash
 git clone https://github.com/minuva/llm-flow-classification.git
 cd llm-flow-classification.git
 pip install -r requirements.txt
 ```

 # Run locally